tomas-sereikis/redux-lite-action/README.md

 );

 // you can not pass payload then it will be treated as undefined
-// and then when calling action you will not need to pass argument export const mutationActionC = createReducerAction( function actionMutationC(store: Reducer) {
+// and then when calling action you will not need to pass argument.
+// also note that name cal be passed as a parameter export const mutationActionC = createReducerAction( (store: Reducer) => {
     return { ...store, c: true };
   },
+  'actionMutationC',
 );

 export const reducer = combineActions(initialState, [